Always ask for a reference number

 Keep following up using your reference number.
 The more you and your neighbours follow up, the more likely it is to get fixed.

-Crime reporting and safety concerns you can report
+Examples of crime and safety concerns you can report

 Hijackings, assault, housebreaking and other criminal activities